 All of our students have the opportunity to experience a variety of care settings and health scenarios thereby enabling them to be better prepared upon graduation.
 While the Centre may be used most often by typical health sciences students, we are also considering how to support inter-professional collaboration for patient centred care by involving other programs such as Funeral Services, and Early Childhood Education in patient centred scenarios for the very young child and the end of life situation.

 The Centre includes various learning labs with multiple beds, set for different simulations such as general inpatient, and critical care, both for infants and adults.
-All labs are equipped with audio and video recording for evaluation / learning purposes.
+All labs are equipped with audio and video recording for evaluation/learning purposes.
+In the simulation suites, students play out different roles, from nurse to family member to respiratory tech.
+The goal is to gain a better understanding of each different perspective in order to enhance patient care.

 The Clinical Simulation Learning Centre includes 20+ full-body patient simulators ranging from medium to high fidelity, they represent the age range of infant, child and adult.
 During the simulations, students are able to assess various medical situations and respond with appropriate treatments measures such as, inserting IV's, medication delivery, various oxygen delivery procedures, tracheotomy care etc. The hi-fidelity patient simulators also include vocal responses and heart and lung sounds.
 The Clinical Simulation Learning Centre is an essential learning environment where students are able to work, learn and practice in a risk free setting.